-Mr Ross Yu Limjoco was appointed on 19 July 2019 as a Non-Executive Independent Director of our Company.
-He is the Chairman of the Remuneration Committee and member of the Audit Committee and Nominating Committee.
-He is also an Independent Director of Camsing International Holdings Limited.
+Mr Ross Yu Limjoco is the Chairman of the Remuneration Committee and member of the Audit Committee and Nominating Committee.
+He is also an Independent Director of Ouhua Energy Holdings Limited which is listed in the Singapore Stock Exchange, MH Development Ltd (formerly known as Camsing International Holdings Limited) and China Supply Chain Holdings Limited (Listed on Main board of Hong Kong Exchange and Clearing Limited).

-Ross is currently the Group CFO of BS Groups (Asia) Pte.
+Mr Ross is currently the CFO of North Star Security Pte.
 Ltd. and the Managing Director of Anchorage Consulting Private Limited and TMS Capital Advisory Ltd. He has over 25 years of experience in professional services, gained from his employment with Arthur Andersen Singapore and Manila, BDO LLP, BDO Advisory Pte Ltd, and Nexia TS Pte Ltd. He also served as the CFO of PSL Holdings Ltd.